chase-miller/serilog-formatting-truncated-properties/README.md

 # serilog-formatting-truncated-properties
-Truncates properties that exceed a provided length limit
+Wraps any ITextFormatter, truncating all properties that exceed a provided length limit